I’m not able to upload the sketch to the ESP32

 Many Android manufacturers (Xiaomi, Nokia, Huawei…) are adding energy management software to their devices, to improve the battery duration.
-Regrettably the battery duration will improved at the expense of the background services of the apps: as soon as the app goes in the background, all background services are killed.
-This may explain why you app is not working well.
+Regrettably, the battery duration will improved at the expense of the background services of the apps: as soon as the app goes in the background, all background services are killed.
+This may explain why your app is not working well.

 If you think that this could be your case, you have to whitelist the app in the energy manager settings.
 This varies from manufacturer to manufacturer.
 In the following web page you can find many guides for each manufacturer, explaining how to whitelist an app to bypass the energy settings:

 All the features of the app can be used for free.
 Regrettably, you will see once in a while some ads.
 By showing you ads, we can maintain infrastructure and keep the development of the app alive.

 If you find this app useful, you can buy credits to disable the ads and have a better user experience.
 By buying credits, you support the development of this app in a better way.

 We will add new features to the app in the future, and maybe some of them will only be available to the users who subscribe to the premium version.
 But the main features needed to have a Wifi Smart Thermostat at home will remain free.